Protecting the Rights of Clients with Oil & Gas Interests

 Texas is home to a thriving oil and gas industry, and to many individuals, investors, business professionals, and landowners who stake some claim in the extraction and production of valuable substances.
 Because oil and gas law is a niche legal area filled with complexities, and because cases involving oil and gas rights can make for high stakes matters, ensuring clear and enforceable contracts, and addressing any issues, disputes, or litigation demands the assistance of proven attorneys.

-At Hendershot, Cannon & Hisey, P.C., our Houston business lawyers have extensive experience protecting a diverse clientele in oil and gas matters throughout the state of Texas, including those involving farm-out agreements.
+At Hendershot, Cowart & Hisey, P.C., our Houston business lawyers have extensive experience protecting a diverse clientele in oil and gas matters throughout the state of Texas, including those involving farm-out agreements.
 Whether you are a landowner, a contractor, operator, or another party privy to such an agreement, our award-winning legal team can leverage over 130 years of collective experience and extensive resources to protect your rights and interests when it matters most.

 Wish to discuss a case involving a farm-out agreement?
 Call (713) 909-7323 or contact us online to request an initial consultation.